hearmeneigh/dataset-rising/README.md

 ```

 ### 5. Build a Dataset
-After selecting the posts for the dataset, use `build` to download the images and build the dataset
+After selecting the posts for the dataset, use `build` to download the images and build the actual dataset.

 By default, the build script prunes all tags that have fewer than 100 samples.
 To adjust this limit, use `--min-posts-per-tag LIMIT`.